tud-pses/pses_ucbridge/README.md

 # PSES UcBridge

-This package provides a high level communication inferface to a microcontroller connected via UART and is fully integrated within ROS.
+This package provides a communication inferface to a microcontroller connected through a serial connection and is fully integrated within ROS.

-## Getting Started

-ToDo..

 ### Prerequisites